cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 **Kirbsuke#0352** made the 3D model for the Option/Multiple, and later used for the icon.
 - Contact: `kirbydamaster@gmail.com` or through Discord.

 **manaboi#4887** helped me edit the icon to make it look like one with vanilla items.
+Also made Artifact of Machines icon.
 - Contact: Through Discord.

 **KomradeSpectre#8468** made the 3D model for the Beam Drone and Laser Drone, which was also used for their icons.